Jwan622/grad_school_math/grad_school_math/stats_and_prob_course/chap3/assignment.md

 P(5) = 0.1382
 P(6) means 2 individuals and 2 couples are late OR 3 coupels are late: 0.0691

-notice the difference between AND and OR and that determines whether we add or subract.
+notice the difference between AND and OR and that determines whether we add or subtract.

 etc. You have to calculate the pmf up to 6 which then allows you to calculate the cdf becaus the answer is F(6) - F(1) which is 0.9591 - 0.1813 = 0.7778.